-Couples with large age differences, also known as May-December marriages, are not doomed to fail, despite what they may hear from well-intentioned relatives.
+Couples with large age differences, also known as May-December marriages, are not doomed to fail, despite what they may hear from relatives.
 They just face a few extra bumps on the road to relationship bliss.

 Like all couples, money coaches say age-gap spouses need to secure their financial future by defining their goals, funding their retirement, drafting an estate plan, and managing risk with insurance coverage, as needed.
 However, it is particularly important to be proactive when one partner is a decade older or more.

-“Age is a huge part of financial planning because whether you will need your assets to last for 10 years or 40 years makes a huge difference,” said Angela Moore, a financial advisor and money coach with Modern Money Advisor in Miami, Florida.
+“Age is a huge part of financial planning because whether you will need your assets to last for 10 years or 40 years makes a huge difference,” said Angela Moore, a financial professional and money coach with Modern Money Advisor in Miami, Florida.
 “It’s also more complex when there’s a large age difference because there are so many unknowns.
-For the much younger spouse, you don’t know what the tax situation or even Social Security will be like when they eventually retire.”
+For the much younger spouse, they don’t know what the tax situation or even Social Security will be like when they eventually retire.”

 On the financial planning front, age affects everything from one’s investment strategy to the withdrawal rate from pension plans and retirement accounts.
 Age also dictates eligibility for Medicare and projected health care costs.

 If you’re in a May-December marriage, or a May-December romance that will soon go the next step, the following discussion points will help you determine whether you’ve covered all your financial bases.

 Couples with large age gaps should begin the planning process by discussing the age at which they expect to retire, said Kristi Sullivan, a financial planner with Sullivan Financial Planning in Denver, Colorado.

 Consider that if your spouse is 15 years your senior, you may be in your peak earnings years when he or she retires.